 If the conversion rate from just one or two sources of traffic has decreased, it may indicate an issue with certain parts of your marketing funnel.
 For example, maybe the content those consumers see just isn’t very persuasive, or the design of the landing page isn’t appealing.
 Make some changes and then check back on your conversion rate in a few weeks to see if it’s increased.

 If all the sources of your site traffic appear to lead to lower conversion rates, maybe the market has simply changed.
-You may need to check on competitors’ prices to see how they compare with yours, or consider changing your target audience!
+Just ensure that you keep your site optimized and your ads as relevant as possible.

 8. Double Check the Tracking Codes

 It’s possible your conversion rate dropped due to issues with the tracking codes, so double check this detail.
 Whether they weren’t installed correctly from the start or you accidentally changed them as you made adjustments, you should take a look at them as you try to find out why your conversion rate dropped.

 One tool you can try using is the annotations feature within Google Analytics.
 This is an easy way to keep track of the changes you’ve made to your site over time, as you can quickly see when and where you might have made accidental adjustments to your tracking codes.

 In addition, think about whether you’ve correctly added tracking codes to any new offers and landing pages you’re using to market.
 And if you use plugins, be sure they integrate with Google Analytics properly.
 Otherwise, your conversion rates won’t be what you’re expecting to see.